tillkrischer/DynamicSSHForward/README.md

 # DynamicSSHForward

-Dynamic ssh forwarding (ssh -D) in java.
+Dynamic ssh port forwarding (ssh -D) in java.
 Using Socks5 implemented on top of jsch.